-The Residual Mix Calculation process shall be initiated annually by sending data collection requests to competent bodies after the recommended disclosure deadline 31.3.
-The first version of the Residual Mix will then be calculated using the best data available on April 21.
-The results of the first calculation shall be sent to the AIB for circulation among members by May 5 and published shortly after.
+For the purpose of this chapter, the Competent Bodies also include Issuing Bodies, because in most cases they are also tasked in this process.
+The Residual Mix Calculation process shall be initiated annually by sending data collection requests to Competent Bodies after the recommended disclosure deadline of March 31, with a response deadline for Competent Bodies of 21st of April.
+The preliminary version of the Residual Mix will then be calculated using the best available data.
+The results of the preliminary calculation shall be circulated by among Competent Bodies by May 5.
+Comments and corrections for the preliminary version can be made until May 17.
+The second and final version of the Residual Mix shall be published by May 31 using data available on May 17.

-The second and final version of the Residual Mix shall be published by June 20 using data available June 6.
-Competent Bodies not answering to the data collection request are reminded twice: once before each data deadline.
 Data from both Competent Bodies and central sources is checked for plausibility by comparing it to other data.
 Suspected errors in data are checked in cooperation with the data source when time permits.
+All Competent Bodies are requested to keep their contact information up to date at info@aibnet.org.
+The data inquiries, result reports and possible other information regarding Residual mix calculation will be shared to the informed emails.